kiri-chow/kiri-pathfinding/README.md

 ![example](example.png)

 The image above visualizes the generated map and the found path from point (0, 0) to point (19, 19).

-The different colors on the map mean different terrains.
-The green means glass and others mean barriers with additional costs to pass.
+Different colors on the map mean different terrains.
+Specifically, the green is grassland and the gray means roads, providing a lower movement cost.
+The brown and blue denote mud and river respectively, which are harder to pass.